You can easily create, maintain, measure and manage an online web store. In this beginners guide to WooCommerce, we will go through:

 - Why use WooCommerce

-- How to install WooCommerce on WordPress
+- How to install the WooCommerce plugin on WordPress

 This article will cover all the basics needed for anyone to start using and getting things started with WooCommerce.